jayanthh71/monopoly/README.md

 Monopoly game in Python using tkinter and pillow for a school project :D

+Has most of the features but missing some like property trading, houses and mortgages

 Modified some rules like jail and the property rent system

-Missing some features like property trading, houses and mortgages

 Ability to create save files using MySQL